dsagman/picat/picat.md

 This document has the following primary sections:

-- [Introduction](#what-i-wish-i-knew-when-learning-picat-introduction) (you are here!), which includes some high level information about Picat.
+- [Introduction](#what-i-wish-i-knew-when-learning-picat-introduction). (you are here!), which includes some high level information about Picat.
 - [Constraint and Planner Programming](#constraint-programming-and-the-planner), these capabilities are the reason I wanted to learn Picat and are a central strength of the language.
 If you are familiar with Prolog then start here.
 - [Picat is not Python](#picat-isnt-python).
 This is the section if you're unfamiliar with Prolog and logic programming concepts.
 I had always struggled with these, so I share what I found challenging and helpful.
 There's also some neat tricks here such as dynamic dispatch.
 - [Resources](#resources).
 Links to more information about Picat and example code.
-- [Appendix: Using Picat In Class](#appendix-using-picat-for-instruction)Some ideas for how to autograde Picat student assignments.
+- [Appendix: Using Picat In Class](#appendix-using-picat-for-instruction).
+Some ideas for how to autograde Picat student assignments.
 - [Appendix: My Errors](#errors-i-always-make-and-how-i-compensate).
 The things I always get wrong, altough I'm doing it less now that I've written this!
-- [Appendix: Debugging](#appendix-debugging) Some ideas for debugging that I rely on.
+- [Appendix: Debugging](#appendix-debugging).
+Some ideas for debugging that I rely on.
-- [Appendix: Stuff I Don't Know](#appendix--things-i-still-dont-fully-understand)Things that I don't fully understand about Picat.
+- [Appendix: Stuff I Don't Know](#appendix--things-i-still-dont-fully-understand).Things that I don't fully understand about Picat.

 ## About Picat